pruthvi247/developer_quest/notes/flutter_points/flutter_articles/flutter_misc/widget_from_scratch-suragh.md

 [medium-source](https://medium.com/flutter-community/creating-a-flutter-widget-from-scratch-a9c01c47c630)

+**Important**: First Read [flutter under the hood](#Flutter-under-the-hood) article which is drafted form another blog before reading further.
+This article explains how createElement works internally

-_A guide to building your own custom RenderObject_
+---------- Widgets from scratch by suragh ------------- _A guide to building your own custom RenderObject_

 The normal way to create widgets in Flutter is through composition, which means combining several basic widgets into a more complex one.
 That’s not what this article is about, but if your not familiar with the concept, you can read more about it in [Creating Reusable Custom Widgets in Flutter](https://www.raywenderlich.com/10126984-creating-reusable-custom-widgets-in-flutter).